How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 CompletedRelated tasks → statusCount "Done"3

-Completion rateRelated tasks → statusPercentage of "Done"60%
+Completion rateRelated tasks → status% of "Done"60%

-Open the meeting DB and you can immediately see "Last week's standing: 60% complete" or "The decision meeting two weeks ago: 20% complete".
+Open the meeting DB and you immediately see "Last week's standing: 60% complete" or "Decision meeting two weeks ago: 20%."
 The meeting DB shifts from "log what happened" to "drive what's happening next."
 That shift is the payoff of this design.

 • Once the meeting DB feels natural, add the "Related tasks" relation in week three